ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-eek Some authorities question whether
-Belknap can legally be impeached now that he is n¢
-onger in office; and Gen. Grant is much blamed for
-allowing him to resign so promptly, instead of sus-
-pending him for trial.
-Grant declares he was unawure
-of the extent of the crime, and has since ordered the
-Attorney General to criminally prosecute General
-Belknap, and ail others concerned in the affair.
+and ail others concerned in the affair.
 One
 Captain Robinson declares that he laid all the facts
 about the Fort Sill contract before the President three
 years ago, with ample proofs, but Grant refused to do